 Currently, India’s indirect structure is highly complicated and contains an array of central and state taxes.
 The list includes excise tax, octroi, entry tax, service tax, customs duty, VAT, central sales tax etc. The entire tax regime has been burdening companies and tax-payers with its cascading effect because there are no set-offs for taxes paid on inputs or raw materials and on previous purchases.
 It can be explained via this example:-

-After the implementation of GST, the GST will subsume all the state indirect taxes and replace all the central indirect taxes, resulting to, ‘One nation, One tax’.
+After the implementation of GST, the GST will subsume all the state indirect taxes and replace all the central indirect taxes, resulting in, ‘One nation, One tax’.

 What is GST offering?:-

-- The GST will be divided into Central and State GST where both GST will be governed by Central and State Government respectively in terms of legislation, administration and implementation.
-GST, in short, will be applicable on manufacturing, sale and consumption of goods and services.
+- The GST will be divided into Central and State GST where both GST will be governed by Central and State Government respectively in terms of legislation, administration, and implementation.
+GST, in short, will be applicable to manufacturing, sale, and consumption of goods and services.

-- As per the latest amendments in the draft bill, the tax collection proceeds after levying of GST on inter- state supply of goods and services will be equally shared between Central and State Government.
+- As per the latest amendments in the draft bill, the tax collection proceeds after levying of GST on an interstate supply of goods and services will be equally shared between Central and State Government.